nodejs/node-core-utils/docs/git-node.md

   git node security --validate-reports --llm=copilot --llm-command="copilot -p"
 ```

-By default, the command runs a heuristic pass only.
-The heuristic checks the
+By default, the command runs a heuristic pass and prints the generated LLM
+prompt for each report so it can be copied into any LLM tool.
+This is the same
-report title, vulnerability information, impact, description, comments, current
+behavior as `--llm=none`.
+The heuristic checks the report title, vulnerability
+information, impact, description, comments, current severity, CVSS vector, and
-severity, CVSS vector, and weakness metadata for common Node.js security topics.
+weakness metadata for common Node.js security topics.
 It can identify obvious mismatches, such as a CVSS vector whose calculated
 rating does not match the HackerOne rating.
 Keyword matches are treated only as
 topic hints, not as proof that a report is valid or invalid.
 This is deliberate: